2018年5月4日 星期五

 "It was true: the Generalissimo had sent more troops from the mainland.
 He held the philosophy that it was 'better to kill a hundred innocent men than let one guilty go free.'
 Rumors claimed that the troops began strafing the shore before they even disembarked."

 I can see Green Island from the roof of my apartment building.
-I live in Taitung City, less than an hour away from in.
+I live in Taitung City, less than an hour away from it.
 I've lived in Taitung County, where Green Island is located, for 12 years now - much longer than the book's author has ever been resident in Taiwan.
 If you add the time I lived on the other side of the island, I've been in Taiwan 18 years altogether.

 It's also very possible that I'm more familiar with Taiwan's language and culture than the author herself.
 Her biography states that she was born in Sacramento, to a Taiwanese mother and a non-Taiwanese father, and that she only visited Taiwan as a Fulbright Scholar in 2002.
 This seems to imply that most of her knowledge of Taiwan comes secondhand, which is of course understandable given both her background and the distance between herself and many of the events she describes.